Any substantive changes in this Legislative Summary that have been made since the preceding issue are indicated in bold print.

 Section 17 of the UFFRPBA provides that Part X of the OLA applies to complaints made in respect of a right or duty under section 7 of the UFFRPBA.
 Furthermore, in applying Part X of the OLA:

 Section 18 of the UFFRPBA limits the right of an employee referred to in any of sections 9 to 11 to make a complaint to the Commissioner to within 90 days of the date when, in the Commissioner’s opinion, the employee ought to have become aware of the act or omission.
 The Commissioner may extend this period in certain circumstances.
+This right also applies to former employees and potential employees with a “demonstrable interest” in a position, in specific circumstances.

-Section 19 of the UFFRPBA provides that Part IX of the OLA applies to complaints made in respect of a right or duty under new sections 9 to 11.
+Section 19 of the UFFRPBA provides that Part IX of the OLA applies, subject to certain provisions,122 to complaints made in respect of a right or duty under section 18(1), 18(1.1) or 18(1.2) of the UFFRPBA as though the federally regulated private business that is the subject of the complaint were a federal institution.
 Furthermore, in applying Part IX of the OLA:

 Section 20 of the UFFRPBA provides that Part X of the OLA is applicable to complaints made in respect of a right or duty under sections 9 to 11.
+However, section 21(5) specifies that Part X no longer applies to a complaint once it is referred to the Board.
 Furthermore, in applying Part X:

 Section 22 of the UFFRPBA stipulates that the Board is responsible for deciding whether a complaint that the Commissioner has referred to it is well‑founded.
 The complaint is subsequently dealt with by one or more members of the Board or an adjudicator.